Utah-Idaho Sugar Company: Idaho

 Around 1901–1903, Utah Sugar discussed production in Idaho with the Great Western Sugar Company in Colorado.
 Utah Sugar agreed not to expand into Colorado, and Great Western allowed Utah Sugar to expand into Idaho.
 This was likely on behalf of Havemeyer, as American Sugar owned 50% of Great Western also.

 The Idaho Sugar Company was created partly so "the [Mormons of Idaho and Utah] could speculate a little on the stock."
 This wasn't successful, so the major stockholders of Utah Sugar (including Havemeyer) and leaders of the LDS church created the Idaho Sugar Company.
-Joseph F. Smith (head of Utah Sugar and the LDS church) was named head of the new company, with Richard Whitehead Young, grandson of Brigham Young as company attorney.
+Joseph F. Smith (head of Utah Sugar and the LDS church) was named head of the new company, with Richard W. Young, grandson of Brigham Young as company attorney.

 The same group went on to create the Fremont County Sugar Company and Western Idaho Sugar Company, and then built plants in Idaho at Lincoln, Sugar City, and Nampa.
 Havemeyer sent "the three wise men from the East" to assist in technical matters.

 The Lincoln plant, just over 3 mi from Idaho Falls, was built in 1903 for $750,000.
 The leadership came from the Lehi plant.
 36,000 tons of sugar beets from 5724 acre were harvested the first year, resulting in 3665 tons of sugar, and the factory employed approximately 200 people.
 A bounty of one cent per pound of sugar generated in 1903 had been passed by the Idaho legislature to encourage sugar development, but the state auditor refused to pay it, likely because it would be financing the Sugar Trust.
 "Idaho's most brilliant lawyer", William Borah, represented the company in suing for the then-$29,000 due, but it was deemed unconstitutional, so the company never received the $51,347 that would have been due to them.

 In anticipation of building another plant in eastern Idaho, the Fremont County Sugar Company was organized in August 1903.
 It was backed by the same investors as Idaho Sugar: Smith, Havemeyer, and others, with Smith as the president and Young as attorney.
 A cornerstone was laid in a new location called Sugar City on December 8, 1903, five miles (8 km) northeast of Rexburg and thirty miles northeast of Idaho Falls.
 The governor, John T. Morrison, attended the ceremony.
 While the company raised $750,000, this was extended to $1 million due to a cutting factory at Parker.
 The Oregon Short Line was connected via spur to Sugar City.
 The first harvest yielded 33,272 tons from 4754 acre, producing 3126 tons of sugar.
 In early years the factory had a labor shortage, leading to a local community of Nikkei—Japanese migrants and their descendants.